x1vz/AP_library/README.md

 # Nexus Client

-A free to use script for the roblox game Electric State DarkRP
+A free to use script for the Roblox game Electric State DarkRP

 ## Script
 ```luau